simskij/simskij.github.io/content/posts/as-the-sprints-stop.md

 ---
-title: "As the sprints stops #1"
+title: "As the sprints stop #1"
 subtitle: Summer reads for lazy days away from the keyboard
 date: 2018-06-12
 draft: false